styme3279/styme3279.github.io/_pages/now.md

 - Nonfiction: *An Introduction to Contemporary Metaethics* - Alexander Miller

-- Nonfiction Audiobook: *The Palestinian-Israeli Conflict: A Very Short Introduction*
+- Nonfiction Audiobook: *The Palestinian-Israeli Conflict: A Very Short Introduction* - Martin P. Bunton

 If you see me in person and have any questions about any of these books, I'd be happy to talk more about them.